Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 Most probable fit after model refinement for all alpha-values.

 ## Models
-Four models have been implemented so far:
+Four models have been implemented so far in BayesFit.
+The models can be run with the python3 script run_examples.py.
+Edit the line "i = 0" to select what example model to run, and run the script:

+>> python run_examples.py

 #### Nanodisc
 Name of model (for input file): nanodisc